scala/docs.scala-lang/_sips/process-specification.md

    4. Explain the latest progress in every meeting.
 - Play a role in the discussions, learn in advance about the topic if needed, and make up their mind in the voting process.
+- Establish communication channels with the community to share updates about the evolution of proposals and collect feedback.

 ### Guests